-The SIGs are based around key datasets within five overarching areas: genetics, phenotype, behaviours, environment, and education and work.
+The SIGs are based around key datasets within four overarching pillars of health research: Physical Health, Mental Health, Lifestyle, and Genetics.

 There is also a cohort methods SIG to support the quality and efficiency of analyses.